unilaiva/unilaiva-songbook/README.md

 External packages are in `ext_packages` subdirectory.
 This currently includes only the `songs` package and it's documentation.

+The compilation script will place the final PDF files in the `result` directory.

 `workspace` subdirectory contains template files useful for transcribing work.